Beinsezii/ompl/README.md

   * `clipboard` : Enables clipboard in the TUI
   * `backend-rodio` : Rodio backend
   * `backend-sympal` : Sympal backend
+  * `album-art` : Enables album art display in the TUI
+  * `jack` : Set backend-sympal to use JACK instead of ALSA on Linux.
+Mostly intended for testing purposes.

 It's recommended you add the downloaded binary or cargo install directory to your environment `PATH` for ease of use.